SzelesPeter/Button_marix/README.md

 # Button_marix
-A simple pcb with 16 buttons in a 4x4 matric
+A simple pcb with 16 buttons in a 4x4 matric.
+Created in Kicad.